roschkoenig/Zebrafish_Seizures/README.md

 # Analysing light-sheet imaging data of acute epileptic seizures in zebrafish
-_Code accompanying: Rosch et al (2018): Calcium-imaging and dynamic causal modelling reveal brain-wide changes in effective connectivity and synaptic dynamics during epileptic seizures.
+_Code accompanying: Rosch et al (2018): Calcium imaging and dynamic causal modelling reveal brain-wide changes in effective connectivity and synaptic dynamics during epileptic seizures.
 Accepted at PLoS Computational Biology_

 _[You can find an interactive poster presentation of this analysis here](https://roschkoenig.github.io/SfN17/)_